AceTeamCSC/Sudoku/README.md

     git.
     2. The pre-commit config file also has a linter, flake8, to analyze code for potential errors and standard Python coding style practices.
-    3. Since black, trailing-whitespace, end-of-file-fixer, and debug-statements are in the .pre-commit-config file, it will make file changes for you.
+    3. There are some hooks in  .pre-commit-config file, that will make file changes for you.
 If it makes changes, the status will say Failed, but if you run it again it'll show Passed since the violations were corrected in the previous run.
         1. Example successful run:
 ```
 (ve) ^_^[USER:~/Desktop/sudoku]  (master)~/Desktop/sudoku